|born on||10 May 1899 at 21:16 (= 9:16 PM )|

 With his wealth deep into eight figures, he continued to make TV specials into his 60s, dancing nearly up to the time he was 70.
 His last movie, "Ghost Story," was made when he was 82.
 He was a workaholic all of his life, loving what he did.

-He and Phyllis had a strong, devoted marriage and three kids, Fred Jr., born in 1936, Ava, born in 1943 and step-son Peter Potter, from Phyllis' former marriage.
+He and Phyllis had a strong, devoted marriage and three kids, Fred Jr., born 21 January 1936, Ava, born 28 March 1942 and step-son Peter Potter, from Phyllis' former marriage.
 When Phyllis died in 1954, he was devastated and missed her terribly, feeling that there was no reason to continue living.
 His aged mother lived with him until she died in 1975 at 96.

-Nothing filled the gap until he met 31-year-old Robyn Smith on 1/01/1973, 45 years younger.
+Nothing filled the gap until he met 31-year-old Robyn Smith on 1 January 1973, 45 years younger, born 14 August 1944.
 She was a leading woman jockey who was the first to fall in love, then relating that she "chased him until he caught her."
-They married on 6/24/1980.
+They married on 24 June 1980.
 Robyn, a constant companion, is credited with making his last years happy.
 They lived quietly for the most part, playing backgammon and pool.
 He ate lightly, as he always had, never weighing more than 136 lbs at tops.
 At times they went to the track, both enjoying the races.

 - associate relationship with Rogers, Ginger (born 16 July 1911)